 - Form 1023 Notification of incorrect answer(s)

-You can withdraw your application in writing by completing Form 1446.
-If you have dependent family members on your visa application, you should specify whether these people are withdrawing their applications as well – please advise their names and birth dates of all applicants.
-Any dependents who are over 18 years must notify us individually.
+If you have dependent family members on your visa application, you should specify whether these people are withdrawing their applications as well – please advise names and birth dates of all applicants.
+Any dependants who are over 18 years must notify us individually.

 Applicants who withdraw:

 - are not eligible for a refund of the visa application charge simply because the application has been withdrawn.

 - cannot ask for withdrawals to be reversed (withdrawals are final)

 - have no access to the application being reviewed by the Department or the Administrative Appeals Tribunal.